falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 * [Linux binary package](/docs/getting-started/installation/#linux-binary)

 The community is active on many topics and we are thrilled for the next workstreams!
-We hope to deliver great features and many stability fixes once again during the next release cycle :rocket:
+We hope to deliver great features and many stability fixes once again during the next release cycle!

 We will revisit and improve libsinsp API, for a more coherent developer experience.